taidaesal/vulkano_tutorial/docs/section_7.md

 ![diagram showing the flow of data through two render sub-passes](./imgs/7/multi_pass_diagram.png)

 The first part of the process is pretty much the same as in the last lesson: we gather up all the geometry, color, and MVP matrix data and feed it into a shader.
 The difference is where the data produced by our first set of shaders goes.
 In our last example, our shaders transformed the input into a format ready for display and saved it to an attachment which was immediately shown to the user.
-However, here, we output data that's only partly processed into temporary *intermediary buffers*.
+This time, however, we output data that's only partly processed into temporary *intermediary buffers*.
 As far as I know, that's not a technical term but it's what I call them to help underscore the fact that they store data that is *in progress* and not a final result.
 The second pass is where we take the incomplete data stored in our `color` and `normal` attachments and turn it into data that can be presented to the user.
 In a sense it can be thought of as cutting our shaders from last time in half.

 It's reasonable to ask why we're doing this since, after all, we just got done writing shaders that can do lighting for our scene and it was a lot simpler and easier to understand than this is shaping up to be.
 The key to understanding why we need to do this is the problem brought up at the end of the last lesson: by breaking our rendering into multiple steps we introduce flexibility that just can't exist in a single-pass render system.